-GPMS has developed a student recruitment plan that intentionally enrolls a diverse student population.
+GP schools have a long track record of serving a student population that mirrors the local school district.
+GPA has developed a community engagement and student recruitment plan that intentionally enrolls a diverse student population and seeks input from families on what they are looking for in a school.
+This input comes from surveys, information sessions, and community meetings.
 Branding was created by a professional designer, and messaging was created with the help of an experienced consultant to balance high expectations with robust support.
-GPMS uses a variety of recruitment tools including social media, mailers, door-to-door campaigns, public forums, local preschools, and community events and groups.
+GPA uses a variety of engagement and recruitment tools including social media, mailers, door-to-door campaigns, public forums, surveys, local preschools, and community events and groups.
 Student recruitment materials (also available in Spanish) feature students who represent racial diversity and a range of age levels.
-These materials make it abundantly clear that GPMS serves students at all academic levels, including special education students.
-Door-to-door efforts and mailers include a variety of neighborhoods, including those most likely to yield enrollment from students of color and of low-income.
+These materials make it abundantly clear that GPA serves students at all academic levels, including special education students.
+Door-to-door efforts and mailers include a variety of neighborhoods, including those most likely to yield enrollment from students of color and low income.
 Social media parameters are narrowed to target these same neighborhoods and demographics.
-During the summer, GPMS staff attend free lunch at the parks (which are intended for low-income families) to inform families about school choice options.
-Strong demand currently exists for enrollment at GPMS from a regionally diverse student population.
-GPMS includes \$5,000 per year for student recruitment efforts in the annual budget.
+During the summer, GPA staff attend free lunch at the parks (which are intended for low-income families) to inform families about school choice options.
+Strong demand currently exists for enrollment at GPA from a regionally diverse student population.
+The current GPA interest list is over 260 students strong, to date, because of our recent community outreach.
+Administrators will hold monthly community outreach events to raise public awareness and seek dialogue with potential GPA families and community members.
+GPA will dedicate significant time and financial resources to student and staff recruitment efforts, including an ongoing annual budget of \$5,000 for this purpose.
+Idaho Falls is the 4th largest city in Idaho with a current population of 66,989 and experienced a 16.5% increase in population from 2010 to 2020.
+The city of Ammon, which in included in the Bonneville School District, experienced a 42.2% population increase during the same timeframe.
+In an attempt to keep pace with growth, the district has changed attendance boundaries, relocated modular buildings, and purchased land for a future high school complex.